 Given the continued growth of IT, as well as the advantages and challenges it presents to public administration, the NCA supports:

-● Using the Internet, in whole or in part, during Canadian elections by way of online voting if the authenticity of the can be confirmed without reasonable doubt
+● Using the Internet, in whole or in part, during Canadian elections by way of online voting if the authenticity of the election result can be confirmed without reasonable doubt

-● Using the Internet, in whole or in part, to conduct referendum by way of online voting if the authenticity of the can be confirmed without reasonable doubt
+● Using the Internet, in whole or in part, to conduct referendum by way of online voting if the authenticity of the referendum result can be confirmed without reasonable doubt

 ● Monitoring and regulating closely for fraud the use of telephone or mobile/cellular phone systems to conduct campaign activities – especially robocalling